 - Sheryl Ball - Assistant Professor of Neuroeconomics at Virginia Tech

 We also help students to get a glimpse into what medical school and graduate school will be like by bringing in representatives and current students.
+These include panel Q&A's and workshops.
 The club is opening to any undergraduate student who is interested in the club and you do not have to be a neuroscience major in order to join the club.
-This involves bringing career services to give presentations and conduct workshops for the members to participate in.

 Officers of Neuroscience Club

 For additional information about coming activities and events check Neurosicence Club at GobblerConnect